-- Good communication skills
+- Good communication skills.

-- Ability to solve conflict situations
+- Ability to solve conflict situations with a cool head.

-- Creative personality
+- Creative personality.

-- High level of responsibility
+- High level of responsibility and ability to teamwork.

 Weaknesses of social worker

-Show your efforts to improve
+Show us your efforts to improve

-Every job candidate has some weaknesses.
-However, the difference between average and exceptional people is an effort to improve on their weaknesses.
-If you honestly describe your weaknesses and explain the recruiters how you try to improve on them, you will have a great answer ready….
+The difference between average and exceptional people is an effort they put into learning, and improving on their weaknesses.
+If you honestly describe your weaknesses and explain the recruiters how you try to improve on them, they will be satisfied with your answer.